A conversation with Professor of Philosophy, Eric Schwitzgebel—

-“Have you ever wondered about why some people are jerks?
+“Have you ever wondered why some people are jerks?
 Asked whether your driver-less car should kill you so that others may live?
 Found a robot adorable?
 Considered the ethics of professional ethicists?
 Reflected on the philosophy of hair?
 In this engaging, entertaining, and enlightening book, Eric Schwitzgebel turns a philosopher's eye on these and other burning questions.
 In a series of quirky and accessible short pieces that cover a mind-boggling variety of philosophical topics, Schwitzgebel offers incisive takes on matters both small (the consciousness of garden snails) and large (time, space, and causation).

 A common theme might be the ragged edge of the human intellect, where moral or philosophical reflection begins to turn against itself, lost among doubts and improbable conclusions.
 The history of philosophy is humbling when we see how badly wrong previous thinkers have been, despite their intellectual skills and confidence.
 (See, for example, “Kant on Killing Bastards, Masturbation, Organ Donation, Homosexuality, Tyrants, Wives, and Servants.”)
 Some of the texts resist thematic categorization—thoughts on the philosophical implications of dreidels, the diminishing offensiveness of the most profane profanity, and fatherly optimism—but are no less interesting.”

 We discussed the utility of philosophy, moral psychology, and went deep into many of the questions pertaining to consciousness.
-Our discussion featured his past research on ethics of ethics professors, complex mating dances of garden snails, and ancient Chinese philosophy.
-We also touched on the reconnection of psychology and philosophy in the last 20 years, and teaching evil earlier in the semester to his students.
+Our discussion featured his past research on the ethics of ethics professors, complex mating dances of garden snails, and ancient Chinese philosophy.
+We also touched on the reconnection of psychology and philosophy in the last 20 years and teaching evil earlier in the semester to his students.

-Eric’s dad was a grad student in the famous Harvard (Timothy Leary & Ram Das) LSD Studies, and invented the ankle monitoring system for arrestees (00:04:28)
+Eric’s dad was a grad student in the famous Harvard (Timothy Leary & Ram Das) LSD Studies and invented the ankle monitoring system for arrestees (00:04:28)